redhat-performance/jetlag/docs/tips-and-vars.md

 * 01-container-mount-ns-and-kubelet-conf-master.yaml
 * 03-sctp-machine-config-master.yaml
 * 04-accelerated-container-startup-master.yaml
+* 05-kdump-config-master (when kdump is enabled)
+* 99-crio-disable-wipe-master
 * 99-master-workload-partitioning.yml
+* enable-crun-master.yaml

+When deploying DU profile on OCP 4.13 or higher, composable openshift feature will automatically be deployed and as a result, all unnecessary optional Cluster Operators will not be deployed.

-In addition to this, Network Diagnostics will be disabled, performance-profile and tunedPerformancePatch will be applied post SNO install (based on input vars defined - See **SNO DU Profile** section under [Post Deployment Tasks](#post-deployment-tasks)).
+In addition to this, Network Diagnostics will be disabled, monitoring footprint will be reduced, performance-profile and tunedPerformancePatch will be applied post SNO install (based on input vars defined - See **SNO DU Profile** section under [Post Deployment Tasks](#post-deployment-tasks)).

 Refer to https://github.com/openshift-kni/cnf-features-deploy/tree/master/ztp/source-crs for config details.